Suica Card for Japan Travel and Shopping: How to Buy and Use (2026)

 3. Mobile Suica

-In order to use the mobile versions of IC cards such as Suica or Pasmo, your phone's region needs to be set to Japan.
+To use a mobile IC card like Suica or Pasmo, first ensure your phone's region is set to Japan.

 Picture courtesy of JR EAST